IR980/Amazon-clone/README.md

 # Amazon-clone
-i have used HTML, CSS just to create basic amazon website clone
+I have used HTML, CSS just to create basic amazon website clone